User Session Recording Technology for Security and Compliance Training Course

 C/C++ Secure Coding

-21 HoursDeveloping secure C and C++ applications demands robust defenses against malicious exploitation, memory corruption, and input validation bypasses.
-This course explores common vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
-Participants will implement secure coding standards, leverage static analysis tools, and apply defensive programming strategies to eliminate weaknesses, enforce rigorous input sanitization, and build hardened software capable of withstanding cyberattacks.
+21 HoursDeveloping secure C and C++ code demands rigorous defenses against malicious exploitation, memory corruption, and input validation bypasses.
+This program explores vulnerability patterns such as buffer overflows, use-after-free errors, integer overflows, and type confusion.
+Participants will apply secure coding guidelines, leverage static analysis tools, and utilize defensive programming techniques to eliminate weaknesses, enforce input sanitization, and deliver hardened software that is resilient against cyberattacks.

 Advanced Java Security